L-K-Mist/feathers-chat-vuetify-electron/README.md

 ## API Setup

-This project is designed to work alongside the [`feathers-chat`](https://github.com/feathersjs/feathers-chat) application.
-Please make sure you have the `feathers-chat` server app running before you try to use this one.
+This project is designed to work alongside the [`feathers-chat-server`](https://github.com/feathersjs/feathers-chat) application.
+Please make sure you have the `feathers-chat-server`  app running before you try to use this one.

 ## Build Setup